joshwd/hugosite/content/research/nigeria-airquality.md

 ---
-title: "Sustainable spillovers: the health and environmental impacts of solar energy adoption"
+title: "Sustainable spillovers: the health and environmental impacts of switching from generators to solar energy"
 date: 2024-01-04T08:06:36-05:00
 Description: ""
 Tags: []